-The primary commercial site in Phase 2 is bordered by Wye Road, Mitchell Street and also contains an internal Main Street.
-A mix of commercial and apartment is proposed along this Main Street.
+The primary commercial site in Phase 2 is bordered by Wye Road, Mitchell Street and Tisbury Street.
+A mix of commercial and apartment is proposed along Tisbury Street.
 The smaller scale of this commercial site will provide a range of everyday shops and services for the residential community in Phase 2.
-A strong street edge will be encouraged along both sides of Main Street through facade design which addresses the street (e.g. windows, entrances, lighting) and generally contiguous building setbacks.
-Strong detailing and accents detailing and materials should be consistent for all sides of buildings at high visibility locations.
+A strong street edge will be encouraged along both sides of Tisbury Street through facade design which addresses the street (e.g. windows, entrances, lighting) and generally contiguous building setbacks.
+Decorative accents and building materials should be consistent for all sides of buildings at high visibility locations.

 The small commercial site designated at the entrance at Salisbury Way will support a variety of Commercial Retail Unit (CRU)'s and the larger site at Mitchell Street is suitable for a mix of both large and small format commercial.
-This larger more urban Main Street commercial will become a destination for the residents of Salisbury Village and provide day to day shopping and services.
-The Main Street commercial site 'will also encourage pedestrian activity as well as integrate with the Business Park Office /Mixed Business Park uses proposed at the corner of Mitchell Street and Salisbury Way in Phase 3.
+This larger more urban commercial will become a destination for the residents of Salisbury Village and provide day to day shopping and services.
+The commercial site will also encourage pedestrian activity, as well as, integrate with the Business Park Office /Mixed Business Park uses proposed at the corner of Mitchell Street and Salisbury Way in Phase 3.
 Smaller commercial retail uses will also be allowed on the main floor of the High Density Residential.

 Building design, materials, finish and landscaping in these commercial areas must maintain a high standard of quality befitting their prominent entrance locations.
 Surface parking will be provided for the commercial uses and will incorporate landscaping to minimize the impact of the paved area while providing pedestrian linkages to adjacent areas.
 Special attention will be given to the screening of the parking areas as viewed from Wye Road.
-Buildings in this area will not exceed a height of 4 storeys.